On the Concentration of the Minimizers of Empirical Risks: Assumptions

 To control $\vartheta(\hSc ; \Sc)$ leveraging Assumption \ref{ass:local_holder_error}, the minimizers of $\hJJ$ have to fall in the level-set $[\JJ \leq \JJ_0]$.
 This event will be assumed to hold with high probability.

 \begin{assumption} There exists $\eta : \N \to [0,1]$ with $\lim_{n \to + \infty}\eta(n) = 0$ such that

 \end{assumption}

-This assumption is rather natural since as the number of points increases, the empirical risk $\hJJ$ is expected to better approach the true risk.
+This assumption is rather natural since, as the number of points increases, the empirical risk $\hJJ$ is expected to better approach the true risk.
 The value of $\JJ(\hphi)$ is therefore expected to converge to the minimum $\JJ_*$ so that $\hphi$ would fall into the level-set $[\JJ \leq \JJ_0]$.

 The technique used to derive an Assumption \ref{ass:convergence_bassin}, that is optimal, depends on the context and is therefore left to be checked for each application.
 Let us however mention some techniques that can be helpful.
-Following \eqref{eq:estimation_error_decomposition}, if $\sup_{\phi \in \Msp}\Delta(\phi) \leq t$ holds with high probability, e.g.\ when the Rademacher complexity of the function class or the entropy of $\Msp$ are bounded, then setting $t = (\JJ_0 - \JJ_*)/2$ would imply the Asumption \ref{ass:convergence_bassin}.
-When concentration-based argument are not available, for example when the diameter of $\Msp$ is unbounded, the small-ball method \cite{mendelson2014learning,mendelson2018learning} might be used to prove that Assumption \ref{ass:convergence_bassin} holds.
-Finally, the convergence to the basin might also be proved considering approaches like \cite{schotz2019convergence}.
+Following \eqref{eq:estimation_error_decomposition}, if $\sup_{\phi \in \Msp}\Delta(\phi) \leq t$ holds with high probability, for example when the Rademacher complexity of the function class or the entropy of $\Msp$ are bounded, then setting $t = (\JJ_0 - \JJ_*)/2$ would imply the Asumption \ref{ass:convergence_bassin}.
+When concentration-based argument are not available, for example when the diameter of $\Msp$ is unbounded, the small-ball method \citep{mendelson2014learning,mendelson2018learning} might be used to prove that Assumption \ref{ass:convergence_bassin} holds.
+Finally, the convergence to the basin might also be proved considering approaches like the one of \citet{schotz2019convergence}.

-\subsection{\L{}ojasiewicz constant of \texorpdfstring{$\hJJ$}{the empirical risk}}
+\subsection{\L{}ojasiewicz Constant of \texorpdfstring{$\hJJ$}{the empirical risk}}